globaleaks/GlobaLeaks-0.1/globaleaks/docs/source/structure.rst

 The Node Administrator
 ----------------------
 The person running GlobaLeaks software, aware of the goals and motivations of their activities.
-He should choose the target list depending on the context and activities.
+They should choose the target list depending on the context and activities.